-Spain's most romantic city has a little bit of everything for everyone – from historical landmarks to up-and-coming gastrobars to quaint neighbourhoods, which is why so many expats make up Seville's colourful community.
+Spain's most romantic city has a little bit of everything for everyone – from historical landmarks to up-and-coming gastrobars and quaint neighbourhoods, which is why so many expats make up Seville's colourful community.

 Shopping in Seville